moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

 The `buf config migrate-v1beta1` command automatically migrates all of your `buf` configuration files from `v1beta1` to `v1`.

-For example, consider the following `buf.yaml` with multiple roots:
+For example, consider this `buf.yaml` with multiple roots:

 ```yaml title="buf.yaml"
 version: v1beta1